 “According to Tantra, one of the most powerful purifications is meditations on Vajrasattva.
 Recite the mantra of Vajrasattva, the 100-syllable mantra.
 If you don’t have initiation, you can say the mantra, no problem, you can visualize Vajrasattva in front of you.
 [Or] Above your crown, as well.’ — H.E.
 Zasep Tulku Rinpoche (Video teaching below.)

 Purifying mental defilements and bad karma

 The five aggregates [see below] are the very things that make up the sentient being.
 Obstacles and incorrect perceptions of the true nature of reality prevent us from wisdom — and ultimately — Enlightenment.
 For this reason, it could be argued that purification in all its forms is the main and most important Buddhist practice.
-This can take many forms: mindful meditation, insight meditation, visualized and deity meditations, mantra — or ultiamtely all of these, which represent Body (minfulness), Mind (insight and visualization) and Speech (mantra.)
+This can take many forms: mindful meditation, insight meditation, visualized and deity meditations, mantra — or ultimately all of these, which represent Body (mindfulness), Mind (insight and visualization) and Speech (mantra.)

 Purification is the “ultimate” remedy.
 Psychological treatments often include elements of “confronting and purifying” negative past trauma.
 The principle, in Buddhist terms, is similar.
-Our “selves” — in fact our very existance— is thought of in terms of aggregates.
+Our “selves” — in fact, our very existence— is thought of in terms of aggregates.
 To avoid the impure obstacle of “ego-clinging” we are taught that all beings are made up of “five aggregates” – none of which contain the “I” or “self.”
 Each of these aggregates can collect “impurities” — which can be thought of as wrong views and illusory.
 Purification practice helps us meditate on those impurities, and clear the incorrect perceptions from our confused mindstreams.